The new album from Lady Gaga brings a partnership with Elton John, and Ariana Grande

-Lady Gaga revealed on Wednesday, the 22nd, on the list of the songs that will be part of the next album Chromaticathat includes partnering with the Elton John, Ariana Grande, and a band-of-K-pop-Blackpink.
+Lady Gaga revealed on Wednesday, the 22nd, on the list of the songs that will be part of his upcoming album, Chromatica, which will include partnering with the Elton John, Ariana Grande, and a band-of-K-pop-Blackpink.
 The album was supposed to be released in April of this year, but had to be postponed due to the multi-Covid-19.

 The announcement of the songs that came in the hours after the supermarket chain, Target, is one of the most important in the United States, has published on its website all of the titles of the songs, and without prior notice to you, which caught the attention of many fans.